 A federal judge on Saturday struck down a portion of a 2021 Texas law for interfering with voter canvassing and education efforts.
 The controversial legislation, Senate Bill 1, is one of a torrent of restricting voting laws enacted around the country since the last presidential election.

-In a 78-page ruling, Judge Xavier Rodriguez nullified a section of the law that imposed criminal penalties on organizers and volunteers who received “compensation or other benefit” for so-called “vote harvesting services,” a term for collecting and delivering mail ballots on behalf of voters that is often invoked to imply election fraud.
-Under the challenged provision, those who received some sort of compensation and advocated for ballot measures or candidates in the presence of a mail ballot qualified as “vote harvesting.”
-The provision, however, does not define compensation or make clear what constitutes being “in the presence of” a mail ballot.
+In a 78-page ruling, Judge Xavier Rodriguez nullified a section of the law that imposed criminal penalties on organizers and volunteers who received “compensation or other benefit” for so-called “vote harvesting services.”
+That term often refers to illegally collecting and delivering mail ballots on behalf of voters and is often invoked to imply election fraud.
+Under the challenged provision, any advocacy for ballot measures or candidates in the presence of a mail ballot qualified as “vote harvesting,” yet the provision did not define compensation or make clear what constitutes being “in the presence of” a mail ballot.

 The judge concluded that the provision violates the 1st and 14th Amendments for burdening protected speech and for being unconstitutionally vague.